salemali96/GIUDatafest/README.md

 * Find goals/objectives from the problem or the question you are trying to find solution for.
 * Make a quick introduction and present what is in the Data.
-* Do some data analysis and data visuilization like tables, plots and maps.
+* Do some data analysis and data visualization  like tables, plots and maps.
 * Conclusion and findings to answer the question.
 (Find any correlation)

 ## Resources